 First of all, with clear aligners, there is no need to attach or cement anything to people’s teeth.
 They are easy to wear and easily removed, all done at home by the patient.

 They are discreet.
 For years, wearing braces was something people felt insecure about (especially teenagers).
 Food can easily get stuck in between your brackets, and metal wires can poke your lips.

 So clear aligners are a huge improvement in those areas.
 The changes they bring to the table do not affect their performance since they can successfully correct mild misalignment and spacing problems.

-If invisible aligners are so great, why are we still using metal braces, then?
+If invisible aligners are so great, why are we still using metal braces in Vista, then?
 You probably think the answer is the price/cost of acrylic retainers, but that is not entirely true.

 Orthodontic treatment with metal braces is often cheaper than with Invisalign.
 We use the word ‘often’ because prices can change according to the treatment length and complexity.
 It’s possible to have a cheaper treatment plan with Invisalign than with brackets.

 But as we said, price is not the decisive score on why to have treatment with braces instead of clear aligners.